 You can also develop scurvy if you have a bad diet and you are pregnant or breastfeeding.
 Young children can get scurvy too.

 You can even develop scurvy if you are overweight.
 You might consume a lot of calories, but if you don’t eat enough fresh fruit and vegetables you still might not be getting enough vitamin C.

-To diagnose scurvy, your doctor will examine you and ask questions about your diet.
+To diagnose scurvy, your doctor will do an examination and ask questions about diet.
 They might also arrange a blood test to test for vitamin C.

 Eating fruit and vegetables is a good treatment for scurvy.
-You can start to feel better in one or two days after treatment.
-Many symptoms usually disappear within two weeks.
+You can start to feel better in one or 2 days after treatment.
+Many symptoms usually disappear within 2 weeks.

 Your doctor might also prescribe vitamin C tablets.

 Eating a healthy, balanced diet, with plenty of fruit and vegetables, is the best way to prevent scurvy.

 It’s best to steam vegetables rather than boil them.
 Or, you could eat vegetables raw or in a soup or stew.
 If you prefer to boil them, do it lightly.

 eatforhealth.gov.au has lots of information about eating well.